ungoodblog/ungoodblog.github.io/_posts/2021-01-16-Fuzzing-Like-A-Caveman-5.md

 These two possibilities can be referred to as 'Edges', so block `01006cf` has two edges.
 You can imagine how this might be important from the perspective of fuzzing.
 If our fuzzer is only ever exploring one of a basic block's edges, we are leaving an entire branch untested so it would behoove us to track this type of information.

-There's apparently much more to this concept that I let on here, you can read more on the Wikipedia entry for [Control-flow_graph](https://en.wikipedia.org/wiki/Control-flow_graph).
+There's apparently much more to this concept than I let on here, you can read more on the Wikipedia entry for [Control-flow_graph](https://en.wikipedia.org/wiki/Control-flow_graph).

 ### Paths